 The difference between the two measured emf values is proportional to pH.
 This method of calibration avoids the need to know the standard electrode potential.
+The proportionality

-The proportionality constant, 1/z is ideally equal to $\overline{2.303RT/F}$ the "Nernstian slope".
+constant, 1/z is ideally equal to

+$$\overline{2.303RT/F}$$

+the "Nernstian slope".

-To apply this process in practice, a glass electrode is used rather than the cumbersome hydrogen electrode.
+If you were to apply this practice the above calculation, a glass electrode is used rather than the cumbersome hydrogen electrode.
 A combined glass electrode has an in-built reference electrode.
 It is calibrated against buffer solutions of known hydrogen ion activity.
 IUPAC has proposed the use of a set of buffer solutions of known H+ activity.

-Two or more buffer solutions are used in order to accommodate the fact that the "slope" may differ slightly from ideal.
-To implement this approach to calibration, the electrode is first immersed in a standard solution and the reading on a pH meter is adjusted to be equal to the standard buffer's value.
+Two or more buffer solutions should be used in order to accommodate the fact that the "slope" may differ slightly from ideal.

+The electrode is first immersed in a standard solution and the reading on a pH meter is adjusted to be equal to the standard buffer's value, to implement the proper calibration.
 The reading from a second standard buffer solution is then adjusted, using the "slope" control, to be equal to the pH for that solution.
 Further details, are given in the IUPAC recommendations.

 When more than two buffer solutions are used the electrode is calibrated by fitting observed pH values to a straight line with respect to standard buffer values.
 Commercial standard buffer solutions usually come with information on the value at 25 °C and a correction factor to be applied for other temperatures.
-The pH scale is logarithmic and therefore pH is a dimensionless quantity.
+The pH scale is logarithmic and pH is a dimensionless quantity.